NASA-NJU/FlyMon/README.md

 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```

-Now, we inject some traffic into the switch by generating some packets on the server that is directly connected to the switch.
+Now, we inject some traffic into the switch to verify the measurement task.

 > 🔔 You can inject traffic into the physical switch through an additional server.
-You can also inject traffic into the Tofino Model's virtual interface via software (e.g., scapy).
+You can also inject traffic into the Tofino Model's virtual interface via software (e.g., [scapy](https://scapy.net/)).
 Both require the FlyMon data plane's simple_fwd table to be configured in advance.
 We offer `add_port` and `add_forward` commands to fast configure you switch/model.

 If you are using Tofino Model, we provide some commands to help you perform the tests.